rohithgoud30/personal_job_scrapper/docs/architecture/kforce.md

 - `seen.json` continues to store stable job IDs per date, so `new_roles.csv` only contains brand-new rows.
 After a job is approved later in the pipeline, its ID is added to `seen.json` to prevent reprocessing.

 ## 5. Two-Stage AI Filtering
-1. **Title array filtering** – After all keywords finish, the scraper sends an array of `{ title, company, location, url, job_id }` objects to the OpenRouter model.
+1. **Title array filtering** – After all keywords finish, the scraper sends an array of `{ title, company, location, url, job_id }` objects to the Z.AI `glm-4.6` model.
 The model returns the job IDs that should be removed.
 Those rows are deleted from the session file so only promising roles remain.
 2. **Full-page evaluation** – Each remaining role is opened individually.
-The full job description is captured and sent to the model.
+The full job description is captured and sent to the `glm-4.5` model.
 Only roles that receive `accepted: true` are promoted to the daily `new_jobs.csv`.

 ## 6. Final Output
 - Approved jobs are appended (newest first) to `data/<host>/<MM_DD_YYYY>/new_jobs.csv` with columns `site,title,company,location,posted,url,job_id,scraped_at`.
 The day-level CSV is rewritten so new entries stay on top.